christopherswarren/liatrio-exercise/README.md

 # liatrio-exercise
-This repo contains (or should soon contain) a simple demo api, along with code to run it in a container and deploy that as a workload to a Kubernetes cluster.
-It will also create the required resources in the cloud on which to run.
+This repo contains a simple demo api, along with code to run it in a container and deploy that as a workload to a Kubernetes cluster.
+It will also create the required resources in the Azure cloud on which to run.

 # Demo Prerequisites